Ukrainian Cup: History

-In 1944 as compensation for the canceled republican championship there was conducted next tournament in September.
+Following the liberation of the Soviet Union from the Nazi Germany occupation in 1944, as compensation for the canceled republican championship, the next tournament was conducted in September.
 The decision to conduct the tournament was adopted on 6 September 1944 by the Central Committee of the Communist Party of Ukraine.
-The tournament was also known as Ukrainian Cup or Ukrainian Bowl (Келих УРСР, Kelykh URSR).
-After World War II, subsequent editions of the national Cup were downgraded to a republican cup competition that was limited to lower league clubs and teams participating in the KFK competitions (amateurs).
-The timeframe of the tournament also shifted from spring time to fall (end of calendar year).
-Already in 1948 FC Lokomotyv Kharkiv as one of the Soviet Top League clubs from Ukraine chose not to participate in the Ukrainian Cup competition.
-In 1959 the tournament was cancelled completely and replaced with Football Cup among collective of physical culture (a predecessor to Ukrainian Amateur Cup).
+The tournament was restored to all-Ukrainian status, involving participation of the best teams in Ukraine and was known as Ukrainian Cup or Ukrainian Bowl (Келих УРСР, Kelykh URSR).
+After World War II, subsequent editions of the national Cup were downgraded once again to a republican cup competition that was limited to lower league clubs and teams participating in the KFK competitions (amateurs).
+It was also integrated into the Soviet Football Cup as its feeder.
+The timeframe of the tournament also shifted from springtime to fall (end of calendar year).
+Already in 1948 FC Lokomotyv Kharkiv, as one of the Soviet Top League clubs from Ukraine, chose not to participate in the Ukrainian Cup competition.

-In the 1970s, the Ukrainian Cup competitions were revived and conducted parallel to Ukrainian Amateur Cup for several seasons.
-In second half of 1970, the tournament was discontinued once again until 1990.
+In 1957, the Soviet Amateur Cup (USSR Football Cup for KFK) was established, and since then the Ukrainian Cup winner has qualified for that competition instead of the Soviet Football Cup.
+The first team to do so was SKA Odessa in 1957.

+In the 1970s, the Ukrainian Cup for the teams of masters was established that ran parallel to the Ukrainian Cup.
+That competition involved participation of the Ukrainian teams of masters that competed in the Soviet Second League.
+In the second half of 1970, the tournament was discontinued once again until 1990.
+In 1989, the last season of the Ukrainian Cup competition took place, the winner of which qualified to the Soviet Amateur Cup.
+The 1990 Ukrainian Cup competition involved participation of the Soviet Second League B teams.
+A similar season was conducted the following year, in 1991.
+The winner of the 1991 Ukrainian Cup, FC Temp Shepetivka, was admitted to the 1992 Vyshcha Liha (Ukrainian top tier) competition following the dissolution of the Soviet Union.

 The first Cup competition in independent Ukraine had an unlikely winner, similar to the championship of 1992.
 The main contender, Dynamo Kyiv, settled for a draw in its first game at home against a team that was an amateur club in Soviet times, Skala Stryi.
 In the following quarter-finals round, the team faced defeat by Torpedo Zaporizhia.
-Eventually that competition was won by Chornomorets Odesa.
+Eventually, that competition was won by Chornomorets Odesa.

 In 2008, the Football Federation of Ukraine signed a contract with the company Datagroup, naming the company as the main sponsor of the tournament for the next four years.
 Datagroup introduced its new version of the cup trophy, the first winner of which became Shakhtar Donetsk.
 In 2010, there was an attempt to launch an independent website for the competition, which was active for only a couple of months.